antonjolsson/Fire-Exhaust/README.md

 # Description
-Implementation of a particle system in the form of fire exhaust from a spaceship.
+Implementation of a fire exhaust from a space ship, based on a particle system.

 ![Screen](screenshot.png)